Exploring Little India Singapore: A Photographer’s Journey

 Why Little India is underrated for photography

 Spending more time on Instagram recently, I’ve noticed that Little India is underrated compared to Singapore’s “Instagram-famous” spots.
-There are for sure visiting tourists here, but I noticed fewer taking pictures.
+There are for sure visiting tourists here, but I noticed few were taking pictures.
 I may understand why—it feels like a beautiful chaos of energy, with so many moments unfolding at once.
-It can be quite a challenge for most tourists to settle in quickly.
-Even for me, it can be challenging to blend in at time.
+It can be quite a challenge for most traveler to settle in quickly.
+Even for me, it can be quite difficult to blend in at time.
 I have to admit the weather may play a part, the heat and humility in Southeast Asia is definitely a challenge even for the locals.

 As I mentioned earlier, I noticed Sunday is the most bustling time—the streets are filled with movement, conversations, and energy, twice the amount as compare to weekdays.
 That makes it perfect for more travel photography opportunities.
 If you are happened to be in Singapore just for the weekend, you surely can’t miss this out.
 I go into when and how to explore Little India next.